WHAT IS THE DIAPHRAGM?

 - If you have a sensitivity to silicone.

-- If you have frequent urinary tract infections.
+- If you have frequent bladder infections.

 - If you have a history of toxic shock syndrome.